-2001 M Street, NW Suite 600 Washington, DC 20036 United States natalie.hayes@weil.com www.weil.com

-Tel: +12026827000 Fax: +12028570904 carrie.mahan@weil.com

-Successfully remedying the potential anticompetitive effects of a merger can be more of an art than a science.
+2001 M Street, NW Suite 600 Washington, DC 20036 United States Tel: +1 202 682 7000 carrie.mahan@weil.com kristin.sanford@weil.com www.weil.com Successfully remedying the potential anticompetitive effects of a merger can be more of an art than a science.
 Not only is every deal specific, but, as noted in the introduction, every remedy contains an element of 'crystal ball-gazing'; enforcers must look into the future and successfully predict outcomes.

 As such, practical guidance for both practitioners and regulators in navigating this challenging environment is critical.
-This second edition of the Merger Remedies Guide - published by Global Competition Review - provides such detailed guidance and analysis.
+This third edition of the Merger Remedies Guide - published by Global Competition Review - provides such detailed guidance and analysis.
 It examines remedies throughout their life cycle: from the fundamental principles; to the remedies available; through how remedies are structured and implemented; to how enforcers ensure compliance.
-Insights from around the world, ranging from Brazil to China, supplement the global analysis to inform the reality of multi-jurisdictional deals.
+Insights from around the world, ranging from China to Russia, supplement the global analysis to inform the reality of multi-jurisdictional deals.

-The Guide draws not only on the wisdom and expertise of 46 distinguished practitioners from 18 firms, but also the perspective of current and former enforcers Pablo Trevisán, Daniel Ducore and Diana Moss.
+The Guide draws not only on the wisdom and expertise of 46 distinguished practitioners from 18 firms, but also the perspective of former enforcers Daniel Ducore and Diana Moss.
 It brings together unparalleled proficiency in the field and provides essential guidance for all competition professionals.